mauricioabreu/go-hangman/README.md

     go run http/api.go

 After having the server up and running you can start to talk to the API.

+To specify a words file you want to load, you can use the `-words_file` command line option:

+    go run http/api.go -words_file=/path/to/my/file.txt

 ### Starting a new game: